 The FANCL Group recognizes that the health of its employees is the foundation supporting its goal to "Eliminate the 'Negatives' with a Sense of Justice," which is our founding philosophy.
 In August 2017, we established a Declaration of Health Management, and in March 2018 we established the Health Support Office.

-In recognition of our efforts, we have been certified as an "Excellent Health and Productivity Management Organization (Large Enterprise Category (White 500 status))" for eight consecutive years.
+In recognition of our efforts, we have been certified as an "Excellent Health and Productivity Management Organization (Large Enterprise Category (White 500 status))" for nine consecutive years.

 FANCL Group "Declaration of Health Management"